uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

       - ex) A company wants its Amazon EC2 instances to operate in a highly available environment, even if there is a natural disaster in a particular geographic area. -> Use EC2 instances in multiple AWS Regions
     - Direct Connect(Backup Replication)

+■ Best Practice
+  - ex) A company is running a critical workload on an Amazon RDS DB instance.
+The company needs the DB instance to be highly available with a recovery time of less than 5 minutes.
+Modify the DB instance to be a Multi-AZ deployment will meet these requirements.

 ## Module 15 (Migration)
 ■ Application Discovery Service